Cambodia's first rum maker looks to expand overseas market

 Founded in 2014 by three South Americans, including Venezuelan CEO Antonio López de Haro, the boutique distillery exports rum to France and Singapore, and aims to enter markets in Malaysia, Japan, Hong Kong and Spain by next year.

-"We are looking at a few pallets, we are talking maybe around 2,000 bottles per country, per year," López de Haro told Reuters in an interview.
+"We are looking at a few pallets, we are talking maybe around 2,000 bottles per country, per year," Mr López de Haro told Reuters.

 Currently, the company of 16 employees produces 500 bottles of rum a month, each bottled by hand.
 Two of its brands, Samai's Gold Rum and Kampot Pepper Rum were awarded gold medals at the Madrid International Rum Conference in 2017.